 1. Get to know your audience

-Based on these questions, create a target audience persona.
+Based on these questions, you need to create a target audience persona.
 This is a description of a typical member of your target audience.
-Include everything you can think of, their age, location, lifestyle, needs, personal background, educational background, favorite social media platforms, etc.
+Include everything you can think of, their age, location, lifestyle, needs, personal background, educational background, favorite social media platforms, and more.

 2. Deliver value

-You have to make sure whatever you offer makes people want to come back to your brand on a regular basis.
-You can’t expect customers to become loyal customers if you’re not offering what they need.
+You have to make sure whatever you offer makes your fans want to come back to your brand on a regular basis.
+You can’t expect followers to become loyal fans if you’re not consistently offering what they need.

 3. Cultivate a community

-After you start offering what your customers need, and they recognize the value they are receiving from your efforts, you must try to transform these individual customers into a community.
-We at Fangage think that this is the most exciting part.
+After you start offering what your fans need and recognize the value they are receiving from your brand, you must try to cultivate these individual fans into a community.
+This is the most exciting part!

 4. Personalize your messages

-If, you possess the data of your customers like their first names, birthdays or locations (Facebook and Instagram withhold this data from you, so you spend money on their advertising programs), you could send out personalized messages through Email or SMS.
-An example could be to send a personalized ‘10% Birthday Discount’ offer via SMS.
-This makes your customers feel like they are receiving special treatment from your company, which will give them all the more reason to return to your brand.
+Suppose you acquire the data of your fans like their names, birthdays, or locations (Facebook and Instagram withhold this data from you, so you spend money on their advertising programs).
+You can send out personalized messages through text message or email.
+An example could be to send a personalized ‘50% Birthday discount’ offer via text message.
+This makes your fans feel like they are receiving special treatment from your brand, which will give them all the more reason to return and become loyal fans of your brand.

 5. Reward loyalty

-Last but not least, you must reward customer loyalty.
+Last but not least, you must reward fan loyalty.
 If customers are rewarded for returning, they are more likely to return again.
 Besides, this approach will increase your brand’s word-of-mouth marketing.

-Examples of doing this is through offering discounts to returning customers or offer exclusive opportunities.
-For instance: you could notify a group of loyal customers that they are allowed access to your new product 24 hours before the rest of the world gets to access it.
+Examples of doing this is through offering discounts to returning fans or offer exclusive opportunities.
+For instance: you can notify a group of loyal customers that they are allowed access to your new product 24 hours before the rest of the world gets to access it.

-We can’t stress the importance of having a loyal customer- or fanbase enough, as its importance is getting more and more significant.
-Acquiring new customers is getting more expensive and maintaining a customer base is getting more valuable.
-There are endless ways of building a loyal customer- or fanbase in 2021, but we hope we were able to inspire you with our ideas.
+We can’t stress the importance of having a loyal fanbase enough, as its importance is getting more and more significant — especially for your income.
+Acquiring new fans is getting more expensive and maintaining a fanbase of true fans is getting more valuable, so I guess we shouldn’t have to tell you where you should put your focus.